-This is an unusual mixture of crimson, pink, purple and white radishes which will look stunning served together in a salad.
+This is a mixture of red, violet, pink, white and yellow skinned radishes which will look stunning served together in a salad.
 They are easy and quick to grow, perfect to grow in pots and containers.

 |Sow thinly in shallow drills 1.5cm(1/2in) deep, direct in growing position, with 15cm (6in) between rows either in a well prepared seed bed or in a pot or container.

 |Sow successionally every 2 to 3 weeks to have a continuous supply throughout summer and early autumn.

 |Protect early sowings, with either a cloche or fleece, from frosts.

 |What to do Next

 |Thin seedlings as required, leaving 5cm (2in) between each plant.

 |Keep well watered, especially in dry periods, and weed free.

 |As a catch crop, radishes can be grown in the space between longer maturing vegetables such as Brassicas, to maximise usage of your plot.

 |To avoid the situation where too many radishes are ready to harvest at once, only sow short rows each time.